PipeWire/pipewire/spa/plugins/bluez5/README-OPUS-A2DP.md

 # OPUS-A2DP-0.5 specification

-DRAFT

-In this file, we specify how to use Opus as an A2DP vendor codec.
+In this file, a way to use Opus as an A2DP vendor codec is specified.

 We will call this "OPUS-A2DP-0.5".
 There is no previous public specification for using Opus as an A2DP vendor codec (to my knowledge), which is why we need this one.

 [[_TOC_]]

-# A2DP Codec Capabilities
+# Media Codec Capabilities

-The A2DP capability structure is as follows.

-Integer fields and multi-byte bitfields are laid out in **little endian** order.
-All integer fields are unsigned.

-Each entry may have different meaning when present as a capability.
-Below, we indicate this by abbreviations CAP/SNK for sink capability, CAP/SRC for source capability, CAP for capability as either, and SEL for the selected value by SRC.

-Bits in fields marked RFA (Reserved For Additions) shall be set to zero.

-The capability and configuration structure is as follows:
+The Media Codec Specific Information Elements ([AVDTP v1.3], §8.21.5) capability and configuration structure is as follows:

 | Octet | Bits | Meaning                                       |
 |-------|------|-----------------------------------------------|